 Highly influential comic book artist known for his intense, noir aesthetic.

 Ross has revitalized classic superheroes into works of fine art.

 Comic book artist known for his distinct style.

 Illustrator of children’s books and the author of the graphic novel, "Stitches: A Memoir."

 Creator of the influential graphic novel memoir, "Maus."

 An American illustrator, graphic novelist, and educator.

-Graphic novelist most famous for his auto-biographical book, "Blankets."
+Author/illustrator most famous for his auto-biographical graphic novel, "Blankets."

 One of the most innovative and talented graphic artists of his generation.

 A painter of science-fiction book covers and an award-winning children's book illustrator.